Last updated on January 14th, 2025

 - Honest Mary’s

-- Uchi ($$$$ but if you want to splurge, this place is extremely famous)
+- Uchi ($$$$ but if you want to splurge, then this place is extremely famous)

 - Moonshine Patio Bar and Grill